anotherik/Prolog/README.md

 Gonçalo Gonçalves - 200804562
 Ricardo Gonçalves - 200802530

-(Tested with SWI-Prolog version 6.6.4 for amd64)
+(Tested with SWI-Prolog version 6.6.4 for amd64 and python2.7)